FREE Shipping over $70.

 We believe Beeswax is one of the best occlusive ingredients.
 It is great for anyone with chemical sensitivities, doesn’t clog pores and has gentle humectant effects, but it can feel heavy and sticky on some people’s skin.
 We use a specially processed Beeswax called Cera Bellina in our Potions.
-It has been super-heated with glycerol esters, transforming the free fatty acids into Glycerin.
-This increases its value as a humectant, promotes a beautiful satin skin feel and, when combined with Glycerin and Botanical Oils with a specific fatty acid profile, helps our Potions bond with water to give your skin full hydration.
+It has been super-heated with glycerol esters, transforming the free fatty acids into Glycerine.
+This increases its value as a humectant, promotes a beautiful satin skin feel and, when combined with Glycerine and Botanical Oils with a specific fatty acid profile, helps our Potions bond with water to give your skin full hydration.
 You get all the positive results of using Beeswax, without the drawbacks.
 It helps your skin retain its precious moisture all day, it makes a perfect primer for makeup and gives your skin that sought-after dewy glow with a satiny feel.

 A Minimalist Approach

 For many people living in a dry climate, skin functions optimally when its natural protective factors are left intact.
 Our skin employs a delicate balance of micro-organisms, sebum production and barrier function which are intertwined in a beautiful relationship with each other to create skin health.
 When we throw that relationship out of balance with overuse of certain products, we create the very problems we are trying to avoid.
 There is a time, place, and purpose for highly active skincare.
-However, there is an increasing trend of the home skincare user layering acids, acne treatments, topical steroids, over cleansing and over exfoliating which can disrupt the skin’s natural function.
+However, there is an increasing trend of the home skincare user layering acids, acne treatments, retinoids, over cleansing and over exfoliating which can disrupt the skin’s natural function.
 The negative side-effects of skincare overdose are usually more apparent in people whose skin is already compromised by living in a harsh climate.
 If you have skin health issues that don’t seem to improve (or seem to worsen) the more you try to fix them with products, taking a step back and simplifying your routine may be just the reset your skin needs.